How Much Does Window Installation Cost In Durham?

 Reputation

-Spend time reading through online reviews, checking the Better Business Bureau, and asking for local references.
-Review customer feedback to make sure that the company regularly provides good workmanship and service.
+Spend time reviewing online feedback, checking the Better Business Bureau, and requesting local references.
+Review customer feedback to confirm that a company regularly provides good workmanship and customer service.
 Avoid companies with complaints of shoddy or unfinished work.

 Process